RamenJunkie/Kindle-Library-Parser/readme.md

 ## Kindle Library Parser

+A s cript to reformat a raw list of kindle books into a more usable format for use in library tracking apps such as Library Thing

 * Using the list on this page https://read.amazon.com/kindle-library?itemView=row
 * Scroll all the way to the bottom, repeatedly
 * Once you have everything loaded, click and hold on the side near but not on "Notes and Highlights"